FFmpeg/FFV1/ffv1.md

 ## Color spaces

 FFV1 supports two color spaces: YCbCr and RGB.
 Both color spaces allow an optional Alpha plane that can be used to code transparency data.

+The FFV1 bitstream interleaves data in an order determined by the color space.
+In YCbCr for each Plane, each Line is coded from top to bottom and for each Line, each Sample is coded from left to right.
+In JPEG2000-RCT for each Line from top to bottom, each Plane is coded and for each Plane, each Sample is encoded from left to right.

 ### YCbCr